 Recipero Device Crime & Fraud Prevention: 2023 In Review

-At Recipero, we are dedicated to leveraging data to combat property crime and fraud on a global scale.
-As a trusted partner to law enforcement, insurers, retailers, recyclers, carriers and individual consumers, we play a vital role in safeguarding assets and reducing financial losses.
+At Recipero, we leverage data to combat property crime and fraud globally.
+As a trusted partner to law enforcement, insurers, retailers, recyclers, carriers, and individual consumers, we play a vital role in safeguarding assets and protecting revenues.

-The Device Crime & Fraud Prevention Infographic provides a snapshot of our achievements and the significant impact we have made over the past year.
-From preventing bad buys to assisting in the recovery of stolen items, it illustrates how our data-driven solutions contribute to a safer, more secure environment for all.
+The Device Crime & Fraud Prevention infographic provides a snapshot of our impact over the past year.
+From preventing bad transactions to assisting in the recovery of lost or stolen items, it illustrates how our data-driven solutions contribute to safer trading and a more secure environment for all.

 You can find out more about our data sets and how we help to fight fraud and prevent crime by reading about Recipero’s Crime Reduction Ecosystem.